Alternatives to Hazing

 Put on a talent show.
 Include categories such as karaoke singing, instrumental music, skits, impersonations, and magic tricks.
 Since it is not the new members' responsibility to entertain the members, have willing members from each year participate and entertain each other.

 Hold a movie night for new members in the Big Screen Theater in Kirkhof.
-Find out what's playing and when at the Spotlight website.
+Find out what's playing and when on CAB's website.

 Share Common Activities